mjuenema/Terraform-Up-and-Running-Code-Samples-Translated/gcloud/README.md

 **IMPORTANT**

+* All examples have been testes with Terraform 0.9.x.
 * Understand the [pricing](https://cloud.google.com/pricing/)
   and [free trial](https://cloud.google.com/free/) pages before running any code examples.
 * Google Cloud Platform groups resources into projects.
 Navigate to the